ongov/ontario-design-system/docker/README.md

 This folder hosts the shared Playwright runner image and Docker Compose services used for local E2E and VRT testing.

-The `scripts/docker-compose.sh` wrapper picks OS-specific overrides automatically.
+The `scripts/docker-compose.sh` wrapper runs Docker Compose with the repo-local file.

-The compose setup bind-mounts the repo and uses named volumes for `node_modules` and `.pnpm-store` so container-built dependencies stay in Linux containers.
+The compose setup bind-mounts the repo.
+It uses an entrypoint that aligns container UID/GID with your host (`PUID`/`PGID`) and fixes ownership of `node_modules`/`.pnpm-store` before dropping privileges.

 ## Structure

 - `docker/playwright/Dockerfile` - Base image with browsers baked in.
 - `docker/docker-compose.yml` - Local services for component and app tests.
-- `docker/docker-compose.linux.yml` - Linux-only overrides (host UID/GID).
 - `docker/.dockerignore` - Build ignore list (symlinked at repo root).

 ## Common Commands